seanxwzhang/orbuculum/README.md

 ## Advance Topic

-* Environment Mapping - We use it on the ball and the cube to map the streetview and the background.
+* Environment Mapping - We use it on the orbuculum to map the streetview.

 * Shadow - We create a static shadow for the ball with shadow mapping.